kevinpt/ripyl/doc/rst/data_structures.rst

 Streams
 -------

 Throughout the Ripyl documentation there is reference to "streams" of data.
-This is a term used to describe an informally defined sequence of sample or edge data that is used as input and output of many library functions.
+This is a term used to describe a sequence of sample or edge data that is used as input and output of many library functions.
 A stream is a sequence of data that may be produced on demand by an iterator or generator function.
 Sample streams and edge streams are the two types of stream data structures used in Ripyl.
 Internally, all of the decode functions convert their input streams to edge streams before proceding to decode their content.

 Sample streams
 ~~~~~~~~~~~~~~

 Sample streams are farily self explanatory.
 They are a time series of sampled data points.
 For efficiency purposes, a group of samples is aggregated into a :class:`~.streaming.SampleChunk` object containing a NumPy array of samples and attributes identifying the start time and sample period of each chunk.
 The number of samples in a chunk may vary but it defaults to 10000.
 Raw sample data can be converted to a sample stream with the :func:`~.streaming.samples_to_sample_stream` function.
+A sample stream can be converted back into a raw array of samples with :func:`~.streaming.sample_stream_to_samples`.
+The :func:`~.streaming.extract_all_samples` function will produce a raw array along with information about the start time and sample period.

 Edge streams